 Yeah and listening to your journey it's similar for me, In terms of the roles I'm in recently, I’m working in a marketing capability and digital transformation role.
-My career’s been driven by my mindset of being curious and saying yes when I could have said no. And standing up the growth of departments, creating capability and creating pathways for the new and often finding the resistance of the states.
+My career’s been driven by my mindset of being curious and saying yes when I could have said no. And standing up the growth of departments, creating capability and creating pathways for the new and often fighting the resistance of the status quo.
 So, I think of it as a mosaic, for me I'm putting pieces of the mosaic together, I started my career off in the UK and Ireland.
-Starting off in music retail, back in the day there was a company called HMV, I think it's still around in the UK and a few other places, when record stores hadn't been disrupted and transformed and now only a few of them survive, and then I joined Safeway, where we both met in a variety of roles, and I was privileged enough to see the evolution of retail, because places were becoming discerning and the assortments were changing things like organic, online and more international flavours.
+Starting off in music retail, back in the day there was a company called HMV, I think it's still around in the UK and a few other places, when record stores hadn't been disrupted and transformed and now only a few of them survive, and then I joined Safeway, where we both met in a variety of roles, and I was privileged to be able see the evolution of retail, because consumers were becoming discerning and the assortments were changing things like organic, online and more international flavours.

 Safeway for all you US based listeners is the same as a grocery retailer in the US and it went out to the UK about 50 years ago and has subsequently been acquired.
-But I did some time in retail then moved to the consumers good side with Gillette and P&G and what excited me was being able to travel and live overseas, so I moved to Switzerland for a couple of years and then Germany for about 3 years in global branding roles.
+But I did some time in retail then moved to the Consumer Goods side with Gillette and P&G and what excited me was being able to travel and live overseas, so I moved to Switzerland for a couple of years and then Germany for about 3 years in global branding roles.
 That's taken me to apparel, to food and technology and appliances.
-My wife and I even had our own entrepreneurial business for a while, it was an ecommerce store, a woman's apparel retailer.
+My wife and I even had our own entrepreneurial business for a while, it was an ecommerce store, a woman's apparel retailer Boutique Larrieux.
 All those inputs pulled together and synthesized has helped give me a set of philosophies.
 But constantly having to break and let go of the past and embrace new things as modern marketers should do.
 So, that's kind of the quick journey of how I got on this show with you Chris.

 Real Life Lessons